 Third-party vendors are also targets for phishing attacks.
 A successful attack can potentially enable bad actors to then deploy ransomware on the vendor’s entire customer base.

-A high-quality security awareness and training program is a great method at shoring up one of your organization's biggest weaknesses.
+A high-quality security awareness and training program is a great method at shoring up one of your organization's biggest weaknesses and prevent ransomware attacks.
 This training should teach your employees to spot phishing attacks, create strong passwords, secure their laptops and mobile devices, and to notify the right IT team member if they spot something suspicious.

-Organizations need a way to in the event of a successful ransomware infection.
+Organizations need a way to recover their data in the event of a successful ransomware infection.
 With this in place, an organization can restore their information on a computer that's been wiped to eliminate ransomware or even on a newly purchases replacement device.

 Strict Access Management Policies

-Strict identity and access management policies, such as the principle of least privilege, , and multifactor authentication give employees only the access necessary to do their jobs.
+Strict identity and access management policies, such as the principle of least privilege, Zero Trust, and multifactor authentication give employees only the access necessary to do their jobs.
 This means that in the event an employee's device is compromised, lateral spread of the malware can be contained.

-In the event of a ransomware attack, an effective response plan can mean the difference between panic and a company-wide infection or decisive action and a contained incident.
-If preventative measures fail, organizations should take the following steps immediately after identifying a ransomware infection.
+In the event of a ransomware attack, creating an effective ransomware response guide can mean the difference between panic and a company-wide infection or decisive action and a contained incident.
+If preventative measures fail, organizations should take the following steps immediately after identifying a ransomware infection to prevent ransomware attacks.

 - Isolate the affected systems